• Published September 24, 2024

 At CCL, we’ve established frameworks for increasing understanding and providing feedback, forming the foundation of our design.
 However, to truly bridge the gap in challenging conversations, we needed to go beyond understanding and foster empathy for differing perspectives.

-Challenging conversations often arise from differing values or worldviews which can create tension.
+Challenging conversations often arise from differing values or worldviews, which can create tension.
 This is where our approach shines, incorporating one of my favorite tools — polarity thinking.
 This framework, offered to us from Polarity Partnerships, has profoundly changed my own worldview.
 It acknowledges the paradoxical nature of our complex world.
 It challenges us to hold 2 truths simultaneously, recognizing that the person across the table has a valid perspective, even if it differs from our own.

-Our Leading Challenging Conversation approach invites people to understand and empathize with the polarity at the heart of the conversation.
+Our Leading Challenging Conversations approach invites people to understand and empathize with the polarity at the heart of the conversation.
 Through a process called polarity mapping, we learn to appreciate not only the merits of our own perspective but also the value of the opposing viewpoint.

 This approach encourages us to see the humanity in others and respect their perspective, even when we fundamentally disagree.
 The conversation shifts from an either / or to a both / and scenario.
 We may disagree, but we both bring value to the conversation.
 The question then becomes, how can we learn from each other and leverage our differences rather than allowing them to divide us?